Per Oral Endoscopic Myotomy (POEM)

 Because there are no pain fibers in the esophagus, the patient experiences little to no pain, which may lead to a faster recovery period.
 Most patients receive complete relief from swallowing difficulties and may return to regular activity in about a week.
 Patients are asked to check in by phone with their surgeon at this point and return for an office visit two weeks later.

 Not all patients are candidates for the procedure.
-A full evaluation is needed to determine if a patient is eligible.
 Ideal candidates include patients who have been diagnosed with achalasia and have not been previously treated with Botox®.

 Patients who have experienced any of the following may not be eligible for the procedure: